Counselling Team

 • Navigating relationship questions (partner, dating, family expectations)

-• Wanting a safe space to talk without being “talked out of it”
+• Wanting a safe space to talk without being “talked out of it” or “talked into it.”

 Yes.
 If you’re unsure where to start, speaking with an EVOLVE nurse can help you decide whether counselling would be supportive for your situation and timing.